Long range of indirect exchange interaction on the edges of MoS$_{2}$ flakes

-Magnetic impurities can be intrinsic to the sample production process or can be introduced extrinsically into different materials.
-When a finite concentration of magnetic species is present in a metallic sample, they can interact effectively via the conduction electrons by a process known as Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction \cite{RudermanKittel1954,Kasuya1956,Yosida1957}.
-This interaction is long ranged and oscillating.
-In conventional metals, the interaction can be written as $\propto [2 k_F r]^{d} \cos{(2 k_F r)}$ \cite{Fischer1975,Litvinov1998}, the superposition of an oscillatory component and a decaying envelope ($[2 k_F r]^{d}$, $d<0$), where $r$ is the distance between impurities, $k_{F}$ is the Fermi momentum and $|d|$ is the dimensionality of the electron gas.
-The oscillating behavior can produce a tendency to ferromagnetic (FM) or antiferromagnetic (AFM) alignment of the magnetic moments (with characteristic scale given by half the Fermi wavelength).
+Magnetic species in a metallic sample can interact effectively via the conduction electrons by the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction \cite{RudermanKittel1954,Kasuya1956,Yosida1957}.
+In conventional metals, the interaction can be written as $\propto [2 k_F r]^{d} \cos{(2 k_F r)}$ \cite{Fischer1975,Litvinov1998}, the superposition of an oscillatory component and a decaying envelope ($[2 k_F r]^{d}$, $d<0$), where $r$ is the distance between impurities, $k_{F}$ is the Fermi momentum and $|d|$ is the dimensionality of the host electron system.
+The first component describes how the interaction changes between ferromagnetic (FM) and antiferromagnetic (AFM) alignment of the magnetic moments (with characteristic scale given by half the Fermi wavelength).
 However, the spin and orbital content of the conduction states involved can result in unusual interaction features.
-For instance, in graphene, the interaction is found to decay as $r^{-3}$ at the Dirac point, but in doped or spin-polarized graphene it decays as $r^{-2}$ \cite{Parhizgar2013graphene}, as in conventional 2D materials.
+For instance, in graphene, the interaction is found to decay as $r^{-3}$ at the Dirac point, while in doped or spin-polarized graphene it decays as $r^{-2}$ \cite{Parhizgar2013graphene}, as in conventional 2D materials.
 As we will see, TMD edges result in unusual decay with $|d|<2$, which we call \emph{sub-2D} behavior.

-TMDs are, in general, semiconducting materials, but they can be doped with electrons and/or holes.
+Many TMDs are semiconducting materials, but can be doped with electrons and/or holes.
 This allows one to reach energy sectors in which the SOC has strong influence in the band structure.
-It is well known that SOC can introduce anisotropic interactions between magnetic moments \cite{Imamura2004}, which can give rise to helical spin structures.
-In TMDs the band splitting is much larger near the valence band maximum (VBM) than close to the conduction band minimum (CBM), so the \emph{p}-doped case is more attractive for studying the RKKY interaction between localized magnetic impurities, and find possible ways of tuning the interaction for further use.
+It is well known that SOC can introduce anisotropic interactions between magnetic moments \cite{Imamura2004}, which can give rise to helical spin assembly structures.
+In TMDs the band splitting due to SOC is much larger near the valence band maximum (VBM) than close to the conduction band minimum (CBM), so that the \emph{p}-doped case is more attractive for studying the RKKY interaction between localized magnetic impurities, and find possible ways of tuning the interaction for further use.
 The RKKY interaction on \emph{p}-doped TMD 2D-bulk monolayers has been studied in previous works, considering only the bands near the Brillouin zone corners $K$ and $K'$ \cite{Parhizgar2013,Hatami2014}, and with the inclusion of the important valence band at the $\Gamma$ point, whose maximum lies close in energy to those at the $K,K'$ valleys \cite{Mastrogiuseppe2014}.